Thursday, June 18, 2026

 Telstra and Ericsson Pioneer Multi-Slice Network Capability

 In a groundbreaking trial, Telstra, in collaboration with Ericsson and NetComm (now part of DZS), has successfully demonstrated the ability to manage multiple network slices on a single enterprise router.
-This innovation marks a significant advancement in the realm of 5G, showcasing how the technology can be leveraged to deliver highly specialized connectivity services tailored to individual application needs.
+This innovation marks a significant advancement in the realm of 5G.
+It showcases how Multi-Slice Network Capability can be leveraged to deliver highly specialized connectivity services.
+These services are tailored to individual application needs.

-At the heart of this trial was the use of the UE Route Selection Policy (URSP), a feature within Ericsson’s 5G Core that allows specific application traffic to be routed to distinct network slices.
+At the heart of this trial was the use of the UE Route Selection Policy (URSP), a feature within Ericsson’s 5G Core.
+URSP allows specific application traffic to be routed to distinct network slices.
 This capability is crucial for ensuring that each application—whether it’s a high-quality video call or a mission-critical remote-controlled machine—receives the appropriate level of service and security.
+In particular, Multi-Slice Network Capability helps support these distinct application requirements seamlessly.

 Imagine a single enterprise router, not just managing but actively optimizing traffic across different network slices.
 URSP makes this possible by dynamically steering traffic based on predefined policies.
-For instance, a video conferencing application might be routed to a slice designed for high reliability and low latency, ensuring a seamless and high-quality experience even under heavy network load.
-Simultaneously, a cloud gaming session could be directed to a slice that prioritizes low latency and high throughput, delivering the kind of responsive performance that gamers demand.
+For instance, a video conferencing application might be routed to a slice designed for high reliability and low latency.
+This ensures a seamless and high-quality experience even under heavy network load.
+Simultaneously, a cloud gaming session could be directed to a slice that prioritizes low latency and high throughput.
+As a result, this delivers the kind of responsive performance that gamers demand.
+Ultimately, Multi-Slice Network Capability is what enables this granular level of control.

-This trial isn’t just about proving that multiple slices can coexist on a single device; it’s about paving the way for a new era of personalized connectivity.
+This trial isn’t just about proving that multiple slices can coexist on a single device.
+Instead, it’s about paving the way for a new era of personalized connectivity.
 The ability to dynamically select and connect to different slices based on the unique requirements of each application means that enterprises can look forward to bespoke network services.
-Whether it’s enhanced security for financial transactions, optimized bandwidth for streaming, or assured low latency for industrial IoT applications, the potential is vast.
+For example, this includes enhanced security for financial transactions.
+It also enables optimized bandwidth for streaming, or assured low latency for industrial IoT applications.
+Therefore, the potential is vast.

-Telstra’s successful implementation of URSP in a lab environment brings us one step closer to a future where 5G isn’t just a network, but a customizable platform capable of meeting the diverse and evolving demands of modern enterprises.
-This trial underscores the importance of network slicing in the 5G ecosystem, not just as a technical concept but as a practical tool for delivering differentiated services that can transform industries.
+Telstra’s successful implementation of URSP in a lab environment brings us one step closer to a future where 5G isn’t just a network, but a customizable platform.
+This platform will be capable of meeting the diverse and evolving demands of modern enterprises.
+This trial underscores the importance of network slicing in the 5G ecosystem.
+Importantly, Multi-Slice Network Capability stands out as a practical tool for delivering differentiated services that can transform industries.

-As 5G continues to mature, the ability to manage multiple slices on a single device will become a critical feature, enabling operators to offer an unprecedented level of service flexibility and reliability.
-This trial by Telstra and Ericsson is a clear signal that the future of 5G is not just about faster speeds, but about smarter, more adaptable networks that can cater to the precise needs of every application.
+As 5G continues to mature, the ability to manage multiple slices on a single device will become a critical feature.
+This will enable operators to offer an unprecedented level of service flexibility and reliability.
+This trial by Telstra and Ericsson is a clear signal that the future of 5G is not just about faster speeds.
+Instead, it is about smarter, more adaptable networks that can cater to the precise needs of every application.

 Don’t miss our 5G Core and 5G Slicing Training to learn more about this technology